-- Click here for England Netball's rotation sheets for your use. - You will be asked to bring a copy of your rotations on the day. - If you forget to bring a copy, you will be asked to complete one before matches start.
-Teams must rotate before each match and at half time. - Schools must continue to work through the rotations throughout the whole tournament.
+- Click here for England Netball's rotation sheets for your use. - You will be asked to bring a copy of your rotations on the day. - Schools must continue to work through the rotations throughout the whole tournament.
 You must not restart rotations for the knockout matches.